Standard wedding vows are an extremely common part of most modern wedding ceremonies.

-In a typical modern wedding, marriage vows will consist of three parts: a short speech by the person marrying the couple, and personal vows chosen by the couple.
+In a typical modern wedding, marital vows will consist of three parts: a short speech by the person marrying the couple and personal vows chosen by the couple.

-Christian couples who marry often choose to have Bible verses included in some part of their vows.
+Christian couples who marry often choose to have Bible verses included in some part of their Christian wedding vows.
 The verses chosen—like any marriage vow—will vary depending on the couple themselves.

-No one knows exactly when the concept of marriage vows first developed, particularly in relation to Christian marriages; however, the modern Christian concept of marriage vows used in the Western world even today comes from a book commissioned by James I in 1662, titled the Anglican Book of Common Prayer.
+No one knows exactly when the concept of wedding vows for her or him first developed, particularly in relation to Christian marriages; however, the modern Christian concept of marital vows used in the Western world even today comes from a book commissioned by James I in 1662, titled the Anglican Book of Common Prayer.

 Amos 3:3 Can two walk together, except they be agreed?

-This verse has become more popular in recent decades, particularly among couples who would rather emphasize that their marriage is a partnership, in contrast to older marriage vows that emphasized a woman’s obedience to her husband.
+This verse has become more popular in recent decades, particularly among couples who would rather emphasize that their marriage is a partnership, in contrast to older marital vows that emphasized a woman’s obedience to her husband.

-1 Corinthians 7:3-11 Let the husband render unto the wife due benevolence: and likewise also the wife unto the husband.
+1 Corinthians 7:3-11 Let the husband render unto the wife due to benevolence: and likewise also the wife unto the husband.

 1 Corinthians 13:4-7 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
-It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
+It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.

-This particular verse is the most popular for use in modern weddings, either as part of the marriage vows or during the ceremony itself.
+This particular verse is the most popular for use in modern weddings, either as part of the marital vows or during the ceremony itself.
 It is even fairly popular for use in non-Christian wedding ceremonies.

 Proverb 18:22 He who finds a wife what is good and receives favor from the LORD.

 This verse is for the man who finds and sees a great treasure in his wife.
-It shows that the supreme Lord is happy with him and she is a blessing from Him to you.
+It shows that the Supreme Lord is happy with him, and she is a blessing from Him to you.